 The chart below shows the XLE High-Low Line with a 20-day EMA in the main window and the Energy SPDR (XLE) in the lower window.
 As noted above, High-Low Percent is a lagging indicator that usually turns after the trend has turned.
 Some signals will be timely and result in good trades, but others will lag and produce whipsaws if a trend quickly reverses.

 Let's look at some of the signals.
-First, notice how the High-Low Line declined from early April to late June and then turned flat.
+First, notice how the High-Low Line declined from early April to late June before then flattening out.
 XLE turned up in July, but the High-Low Line did not turn up and break its 20-day EMA until August 1st.
 Second, XLE then turned down in October and the High-Low Line followed with a downturn in mid-November (lagging).
 This downturn did not last long as the High-Low Line turned back up in mid-December.
 Third, notice that the December upturn lasted more than six months as the indicator caught a good trend.

 Chartists can also plot High-Low Percent as an indicator on its own.
 The chart below shows High-Low Percent for the Utilities SPDR (XLU) in the main window and XLU in the lower window.
 Notice how High-Low Percent fluctuates between -15% and +72%.
 This range is large because utilities are a rather homogeneous group and XLU has less than 40 stocks.